Kory Chapman

-Robrielle Kory Chapman (born July 13, 1980) is an American football running back.
-He was originally signed by the Baltimore Ravens as an undrafted free agent in 2004.
-He played college football at Jacksonville State.
+Robrielle Kory Chapman (born July 13, 1980) is an American former professional football player who was a running back in the National Football League (NFL).
+He was signed by the Baltimore Ravens as an undrafted free agent in 2004.
+He played college football for the Jacksonville State Gamecocks.

-Chapman has also been a member of the New England Patriots, Indianapolis Colts and Cleveland Browns.
-He has earned two Super Bowl rings - one with the Patriots and one with the Colts.
+Chapman was also a member of the New England Patriots, Indianapolis Colts, and Cleveland Browns.
+He earned two Super Bowl rings - one with the Patriots and one with the Colts.

-Early years
+Early life

 Chapman attended South Panola High and helped them to the Class 5A State Championship as a senior.

 College career

 Chapman played college football at Jacksonville State.
 He set a school record by rushing for 298 yards against Tennessee-Martin.
 He majored in psychology.

 Professional career

 2004

 Chapman was signed by the Baltimore Ravens as an undrafted rookie free agent but was waived at the end of training camp.
-He was picked up by the New England Patriots on September 7 were he spent time on and off the practice squad.
+He was picked up by the New England Patriots on September 7 where he spent time on and off the practice squad.